 Beyond the Hedges: Insider Insights from “UGA Week”

-Any family targeting Athens likely knows that the sheer number and caliber of applications means there are no guarantees.
+Any family with UGA on their radar likely knows that the sheer number and caliber of applications means there are no guarantees.
 If you are looking for the most current data, David Graves’ UGA Admissions Blog remains the gold standard for transparency.
 My goal with this "UGA Week" wrap-up is to highlight a few strategic insights for your student.

 The Academic Reality: The One-Hand Rule

 The University of Georgia is no longer just a "tough get" - it is one of the most academically rigorous public reviews in the country.
 The data bears this out: 93% of core course grades for admitted students are A’s.
-And that’s for general admission - we haven’t gotten to the Morehead Honors College yet.
+And that’s for general admission - we haven’t gotten to the academic profile of Morehead Honors College student yet.

-In my world, we refer to the "one-hand rule."
-If a student needs more than one hand to count the number of B’s on their transcript, the likelihood of admission to UGA decreases significantly.
-A positive grade trend as rigor increases each year of high school is considered an indicator of likely success at UGA.
-Furthermore, they raise an eyebrow at a "dip" in grades.
-If a student sees a decline in performance during their junior year, that must be addressed head-on in the Additional Information section of the application.
-In case it’s not clear, these observations are generally true at highly selective institutions.
-As more and more students apply to UGA (and other similarly popular Southern institutions), the competition for admission continues to get tougher.
+In my world, we refer to this as the "one-hand rule."
+If you need more than one hand to count the number of B’s on your transcript, the likelihood of admission to UGA decreases significantly.
+A positive grade trend as rigor increases each year of high school is considered one indicator of potential success at UGA.
+Furthermore, a "dip" in grades will certainly raise an eyebrow.
+Declines in performance must be addressed head-on in the Additional Information section of the application, particularly in junior year, but good practice to provide context for any blips.
+(These observations will generally serve you well at all highly selective institutions.)
+As more and more students apply to UGA (along with other Southern institutions rising in popularity), the competition for a set, limited number of first-year seats will continue to get tougher.

 Holistic Review